JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 A non-persistent workload is one that will not retain any settings at logoff unless specifically catered for by an external profile solution.
 In this case any changes that the user makes during their session will be discarded at logoff and the next time they log in they will be treated as a new user on the platform.

-Looking at the above definitions It's important to note that if you are testing with persistent workloads and doing multiple runs of the same test you will see differences in the login and user experience metrics from the second run onwards.
-This is because when the user logs in for the first time their profile is created and set up, this takes a little more time than just loading the profile.
-From run 2 onwards the profile already exists as the workload is persistent and will therefore reflect this in the metrics being pulled back from the platform resulting in faster logins.
+Looking at the above definitions it's important to note that if you are testing with persistent workloads and performing multiple runs of the same test you will see differences in the logon and user experience metrics from the second run onwards.
+This is because when the user logs on for the first time their profile is created and set up, this takes a little more time than just loading the profile.
+From run 2 onwards the profile already exists as the workload is persistent and will therefore reflect this in the metrics being pulled back from the platform resulting in faster logons.

-Compare this to a non-persistent workload where the user profile is created as a "new user" every login and will therefore have a more stable user experience metric base but may not show the fastest login times available.
+Compare this to a non-persistent workload where the user profile is created as a "new user" at every logon and will therefore have a more stable user experience metric base but may not show the fastest login times available.

 With regard to performance benchmarking as we are looking at getting the most consistent experience possible to show the differences between configuration changes it is recommended to use non-persistent workloads when validating baseline platform metrics.